 - Why did you decide to pursue a career in interior design?
 Was it something that you were always interested in?

-Interior design is faster in terms of project timeline; there is reduced risk based on insurance/liability; there are fewer complications like settlement issues, etc. and, importantly, there is greater profitability with interior design.
+Interior design is faster in terms of project timelines; there is reduced risk based on insurance/liability; there are fewer complications like settlement issues, etc.; and, importantly, there is greater profitability with interior design.
 This realization was further cemented while I was working at RAPT Studio and observed them also doing retail.
 But what I really found enticing about interior design was that clients were more directly impacted by interiors than exteriors.
-We spend lots of time inside spaces — interacting with them.
-That's where I wanted to be, at the center of the action — and that means interiors.
+We spend lots of time inside spaces -- interacting with them.
+That's where I wanted to be, at the center of the action, and that means interiors.